forem/forem/docs/installation/mac.md

 ### Elasticsearch

-Forem requires a version of Elasticsearch between 7.1 and 7.5.
+Forem requires a version of Elasticsearch between 7.1 and 7.5 to be running.
 Version 7.6 is not supported.
 We recommend version 7.5.2.

-You have the option of installing Elasticsearch with Homebrew or through an archive.
 We recommend installing from archive on Mac.

 ### Installing Elasticsearch from the archive